 Income and expenditure relating to the Society's annual conference is not included in the Society's accounts until the conference accounts have been finalised, and are therefore deferred until the accounting year after the one in which the conference took place.
 As the annual conference is intended to break even, the net effect of this deferral on the overall results for the year is not material, and the balance on the Conference Fund Account, which is maintained at a predetermined level by means of transfers to or from the General Income and Expenditure Account, is intended to cover any future shortfall.
-The annual conference which was due to be held in Warwick in April 2021 was held as an online event because of the Covid-19 pandemic.
+The annual conference which was due to be held in Warwick in April 2021 was held as an online event because of the COVID-19 pandemic, and the financial results of that conference are shown as comparative figures in these financial statements.